 For purposes of understanding my point of reference, on the hair grading systems, my hair falls in the 4C Hair category.
 Many African women have type 4 hair in general but there are such great variations on the type 4 hair scale alone that I personally use the term 4C hair loosely, so that you understand broadly what I mean when I describe my hair type.

-Otherwise, whilst I reference to 4C hair (only because it’s the hair type I have most experience in) the information in this blog is broadly for afro-textured/kinky/coily hair type.
+Otherwise, whilst I reference to 4C hair (only because it’s the hair type I have most experience in) the information in this blog is broadly about hair care.

 Growing your hair doesn’t have to be an hectic or expensive journey, it should be as simple and as affordable possible.